tye .NET (How It Works For Developers)

 Adheres to PDF standards such as PDF/A and PDF/UA.
 Supports UTF-8 character encoding and handles assets like images, CSS, and fonts.

-Now let us see a practice example with these two libraries.
+Now let us see a practical example using these two libraries.

 First, let's create a Visual Studio Razor application.
-Open Visual studio and create new project and select razor app as shown, below.
+Open Visual Studio and create a new project and select the Razor app as shown below.

 Provide the project name and location.

-Next step, select the .NET Framework version and click on Create.
-Since Tye works only on .NET 3.1 we will select the same
+In the next step, select the .NET Framework version and click on Create.
+Since Tye works only on .NET 3.1, we will select the same.

-Next, Open the File Browser and navigate to solution folder.
+Next, open the File Browser and navigate to the solution folder.
 Then open the CMD prompt.

 Install Tye using the following command: